uelkariuki/alx-higher_level_programming/0x0B-python-input_output/README.md

     - A dictionary value will be the value of the public attribute
 - You are not allowed to import any module

-Now, you have a simple implementation of a serialization and deserialization mechanism (concept of representation of an object to another format, without losing any information and allow us to rebuild an object based on this representation)
+Now, you have a simple implementation of a serialization and deserialization mechanism (concept of representation of an object to another format, without losing any information and allow us to rebuild an object based on this representation).

 12. `Technical interview preparation:`